Samsung Galaxy A33 price in Pakistan September 2023

 The device has a 6.4-inch Super AMOLED, 90 Hz display with an FHD+ resolution of 1080 x 2400 pixels.
 This premium display is shielded by Corning Gorilla Glass 5.

-The phone features a Quad camera setup on the rear with an LED flash.

-The Galaxy A33 includes 4 GB of RAM and 128 GB of internal storage.

-The device is powered by a 5000 mAh with fast charging support at 25 W.
+It comes with a 5000 mAh battery capacity with fast charging support at 25 W.

 Samsung Galaxy A33 price in Pakistan